 - 1. Attach the transducer to the bridge pod. - 2.
-Attach the bridge pod to the PowerLab 26T. - 3.
-Attach the PowerLab 26T to the USB port on the computer. - 4.
+Attach the bridge pod to the PowerLab 26T.

+- 3. Attach the PowerLab 26T to the USB port on the computer. - 4.
 Open LabChart7, by clicking on the labchart7 icon on the desktop. - The LabChart Welcome Center box will pop open.
 Close it. - Click on Setup - Click on channel settings.
 Change the number of channels to 1 (bottom left of box) push OK. - -At the top left of the chart set the cycles per second to about 2k.
-Set the volts (y-axis) to about 200 mV or more sensitive level. . - -Click on box on the right of the chart.
-Bridge pod should show up.
-Click on it and click on 10X gain.
-Click OK.
-Then "start" Chart and zero the line with knob on the front of the bridge pod box. - 5.
-Pick up the preparation and cut the GI tract at the juncture between the thorax and the abdomen.
+Set the volts (y-axis) to about 500 or 200 mV. - -Click on Channel 1 on the right of the chart.
+Click on Input Amplifier.
+Ensure that the settings: single-ended, ac coupled, and invert (inverts the signal if needed), and anti-alias, are checked. - To begin recording press start.

+5. Pick up the preparation and cut the GI tract at the juncture between the thorax and the abdomen.
 Then carefully cut around the telson part of the tail.
 Remove the GI tract from the dissected crayfish and place it into the Sylgard dish.
 There is a blood vessel that runs along the dorsal aspect of the GI tract.
 Carefully pull this away from the GI tract.
-Pour fresh crayfish saline onto the preparation. - 6.
-Place the force transducer in the clamp near the dissected crayfish. - 7.
+Pour fresh crayfish saline onto the preparation.

+- 6. Place the force transducer in the clamp near the dissected crayfish. - 7.
 Hook the force transducer in the crayfish G.I. as shown in Figure 5.
-First allow slack on the GI tract, zero the trace again if need be.
-Then pull slightly on the GI track by moving the dish.
-You should see a movement in the baseline on the trace.
-If not the recording is not sensitive enough.
-Change the gain and smooth the trace.
-Go to most sensitive settings.
-Also one might have to "drag" the Y- axis scale to more sensitive settings.